How long do hamsters live? Life cycle of a domestic hamster

 If the tubes are attached to the walls, make sure they are secure so your hamster does not suffer a fall and injure themselves.
 Tubes and tunnels can be dangerous if they’re not kept simple.
 Avoid anything too steep or convoluted.

-Know how to handle them
+3. Know how to handle them

-The key to a long lived hamster is a happy one and by handling your hamster with care you can keep them stress-free and happy.
+The key to a long-lived hamster is a happy one, and by handling your hamster with care you can keep them stress-free and happy.
 Make sure only a small number of people handle your hamster and that they all know how to do this.

-Always approach your hamster slowly, make sure they are awake, alert and make eye contact before picking them up.
+Always approach your hamster slowly, make sure they are awake, and alert and make eye contact before picking them up.
 Then use two hands (make sure you’ve washed them) – one beneath them and one above them to ensure they are safe.

-Keep other pets away from them
+4. Keep other pets away from them

 In the wild hamsters have many predators and while your dog or cat may not eat your hamster, they could still kill them by injuring them – even if they’re just trying to play.
 Make sure your hamster’s cage is secure and that they’re kept away from other pets, especially when they’re outside the cage.

-The right size cage
+5. The right size cage

+How big should a hamster cage be?
 Cage size is one of the most important factors to ensure the health of your hamster.
 If their cage is not big enough they can become distressed.
 When it comes to cage size, bigger is better but you can research the best dimensions for each breed.

 Syrian hamsters should have a cage with at least 620 square inches of floor space while dwarf hamsters need at least 450 square inches.
 If you have more than one hamster, you’ll need double the size cage.